reschjonas/Entropia/README.md

 * quantum-safe key agreement (Kyber-1024),
 * message authentication (Dilithium-5),
 * periodic key rotation for forward secrecy, and
-* a super-lightweight UDP transport that usually lives inside a WireGuard tunnel.
+* a reliable, multiplexed transport over QUIC.

 Curious about the internals?
 See **TECHNICAL_OVERVIEW.md**.